NacirChahine/news-ai-advance/README.md

 ### Comments
 - Threaded comments on article pages (login required to post)
 - Placement/layout:
-  - Full-width comments section positioned below the main article and sidebar (under the article content)
+  - The full-width comments section is positioned below the main article and sidebar (under the article content)
   - Responsive threading layout; uses available horizontal space on wide screens
 - Authentication-based UI:
   - Visitors (not logged in): see comment content and metadata only (author, time-ago, edited); no Reply/Flag/action buttons